 Staff received training in safeguarding and knew how to recognise the signs of abuse and how to report concerns.
-There was a recognised lead person for safeguarding matters in the practice.
+There was a lead person appointed within the practice for safeguarding matters.

-Staff were qualified for their roles and the practice completed essential recruitment checks.
+Staff were suitably qualified for their roles on the dental team and the practice completed essential recruitment checks.

-Premises and equipment were clean and properly maintained.
+The premises and equipment were clean and properly maintained.
 The practice followed national guidance for cleaning, sterilising and storing dental instruments.

-The practice had suitable arrangements for dealing with medical and other emergencies.
+The practice had suitable arrangements and equipment for dealing with medical and other emergencies.